osk2/panasonic_smart_app/info.md

 Home Assistant integration for [Panasonic Smart App](https://play.google.com/store/apps/details?id=com.panasonic.smart&hl=zh_TW&gl=US).

+This integration allows you to control your Panasonic appliances.

 # Configuration

-1. Search `Panasonic Smart App` in integration list
+1. Search `Panasonic Smart App` in the integration list
-2. Follow steps on UI to finish configuration
+2. Follow the steps on UI to finish the configuration

 # Note

-### Tested Devices
+### Supported Devices

 See [支援的裝置 / Supported devices](https://github.com/osk2/panasonic_smart_app/discussions/42) for detail of supported devices.